microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/ui_guidelines.rst

     ..  tip::

         If you support multiple paths to get to a file, you may wish to expose different breadcrumb properties depending on how the user navigated to the file.
-You can achieve this by using the :ref:`session context` to customize your :ref:`CheckFileInfo` response.
+You can achieve this by using the :term:`session context <SESSION_CONTEXT>` to customize your :ref:`CheckFileInfo` response.

 Example